-The Self Storage Mastermind
+The Self-Storage Mastermind

 is giving back

-We have all been blessed with great success over the years and we make an effort to give back to our communities and those in need
+We have all been blessed with great success over the years and we make an effort to give back to our communities and those in need.

 – Scott & Christina Meyers

 My name is Scott Meyers.
-As I understand it, I am the nation’s foremost Self Storage “Guru”.
-I have shared my strategies with thousands of people all across this great country and making several Millionaires in the process.
+As I understand it, I am the nation’s foremost Self-Storage “Guru.”
+I have shared my strategies with thousands of people all across this great country and making several millionaires in the process.

 Over the past 14 years I’ve gone from renovating $24,000 fixer-upper homes to rehabbing several multi-family apartment complexes, industrial buildings, and office complexes.
-Now I’m happy to be focusing solely on purchasing and developing multi-million dollar, state of the art, Self Storage Facilities.
+Now I’m happy to be focusing solely on purchasing and developing multi-million dollar, state of the art, Self-Storage Facilities.

 However, our most important contributions to society have come through our various missions and charities.
 We have been blessed to be in a position to help provide the world’s most desperately poor and homeless from around the world, with some of the most basic of human needs.

-Our company, Self Storage Profits, Inc., has committed a large portion of its allotted budget to being a repeat sponsor to numerous orphanages, schools, and charities around the world.
-At one point, we almost lost our real estate empire and was nearly forced to file bankruptcy.
+Our company, Self-Storage Profits, Inc., has committed a large portion of its allotted budget to being a repeat sponsor to numerous orphanages, schools, and charities around the world.
+At one point, we almost lost our real estate empire and were nearly forced to file bankruptcy.
 Ultimately, we were spared from financial ruin, my wife Christina and I felt compelled to honor God by helping those around the world who aren’t afforded the opportunities available to us here in America.
 We do this in gratitude for the mercy and compassion showed us during the years we endured our financial crisis.